saltstack/salt/doc/topics/reactor/index.rst

 :ref:`wheel function <all-salt.wheel>` (or in ``arg`` or ``kwarg`` parameters).

 .. note::
-  state ids of reactors for runners and wheel should all be unique. they can overwrite each other when added to the async queue. causing lost reactions
+  State ids of reactors for runners and wheels should all be unique.
+They can overwrite each other when added to the async queue causing lost reactions

 The below two examples are equivalent: